 It’s hard to talk about the Lakes and not mention Wainwright.
-So even though he was more of a nature writer than an author of fiction like the others on this list, Wainwright deserves a mention.
+Even though he was more of a nature writer than an author of fiction like the others on this list, Wainwright deserves a mention.

-A British fellwalker (a ‘fell’ being a word for hill), Wainwright spent more than a decade on the series of books, A Pictorial Guide to the Lakeland Fells, often referred to as “the definitive guide to the Lake District – even today!
-In fact, the 214 fells noted in the books are now known as “the Wainwrights” – a sort of challenge to climb them all, in a similar fashion as the Munros in Scotland.
+A British fellwalker (a ‘fell’ being a word for hill), Wainwright spent more than a decade on the series of books, A Pictorial Guide to the Lakeland Fells, often referred to as “the definitive guide to the Lake District”.
+In fact, the 214 fells noted in the books are known as “the Wainwrights” – there is a challenge to climb them all, in a similar fashion as the Munros in Scotland.

-If neither Beatrix Potter nor Alfred Wainwright have so far managed to convince you of the beauty of the Lakes, perhaps the verses of Romantic poet William Wordsworth and the other “Lake Poets” like Samual Taylor Coleridge like will do so.
+If neither Beatrix Potter nor Alfred Wainwright has convinced you of the beauty of the Lakes, perhaps the verses of Romantic poet William Wordsworth and other ‘Lake Poets’ like Samual Taylor Coleridge will do so.

-Wordsworth – what better name could a poet ask for! – spent his childhood in the scenic Lake District with his family, including his sister Dorothy, also a poet.
-He spent some time abroad in France on the brink of the Revolution (even fathering a daughter with his lover at the time), before returning to England and pursuing a career as a poet alongside his new friend, Samuel Taylor Coleridge.
-Coleridge was also to become a well-known poet, and the two of them played a significant role in the English Romantic movement.
+Wordsworth – what better name could a poet ask for? – spent his childhood in the scenic Lake District with his family, including his sister Dorothy, who was also a poet.
+He spent some time abroad in France on the brink of the Revolution before returning to England and pursuing a career as a poet alongside his new friend, Samuel Taylor Coleridge.
+Coleridge has also now become a well-known poet, and the two of them played a significant role in establishing the English Romantic movement.

-One of Wordsworth’s most famous poems was Tintern Abbey, a 159-word poem composed by Wordsworth while on a walking tour along the Welsh border.
+One of Wordsworth’s most famous poems is Tintern Abbey, a 159-word poem composed while on a walking tour along the Welsh border.
 It celebrates the natural beauty of the area through which he is walking, claiming “tranquil restoration” and provoking a philosophical moment of inward reflection.
-He discovers in nature in lines such as these:
+He discovers in nature lines such as these: